Akhyata/covid_19_analysis_in_india/README.md

 #### Overview:
 - **Description**: Analyzed the impact of the COVID-19 pandemic in India, a global health crisis.
-- **Context and Significance**: The project aimed to understand the spread and impact of COVID-19 in India, helping public health authorities make informed decisions.
+- **Context and Significance**: The project aimed to understand the spread and impact of COVID-19 in India.

 #### Dataset:
-- **Data Source**: We collected data from various sources, including government health departments, World Health Organization (WHO), and other open datasets.
+- **Data Source**: We  data from our institution.
 - **Format**: Data was primarily in JSON format.
 - **Preprocessing**: Cleaned and transformed the data into structured datasets, including state-wise and district-wise data, as well as time series data.